VIIIbyuL/506-final-project/README.md

 - maybe use other classifiers to boost performance
 - develop a dashboard or API for live testing
 - include additional features like volaitility or trade volume or indicators to expand
+- The model gives us a baseline that we can now improve with better features, more companies, or more complex modeling for the final.
 ---